 Corporal punishment refers to spanking, paddling, or other forms of physical discipline.
-Many states have banned corporal punishment in public schools, while several others (including Texas) allow the practice but give parents the opportunity to opt out.
-In Texas, corporal punishment in public schools is considered lawful unless a parent or legal guardian has opted out with a signed, written statement to the school board.
+Many states have banned corporal punishment in public schools, while several others, including Texas, allow the practice but give parents the opportunity to opt out.
+In Texas, corporal punishment in public schools is considered lawful unless a parent or legal guardian has refused to give permission with a signed, written statement to the school board.

 Learn more about Texas corporal punishment in public schools laws in the table below.
-See FindLaw's School Discipline section for more information.
+See FindLaw's School Discipline section and the links following this article for more information and resources.